dlaut08/InfoSci1073/README.md

 This is a Repo!

-Jay Palat / vpalat@pitt.edu
+Dave Lauterbach / dal102@pitt.edu
 ==================
 Three Facts About Me
 ---

-*   I enjoy reading.
+*   I work at AutoZone.
-*   I am a Pitt Graduate.
+*   I am a Pitt Senior.
-*   I have run a half-marathon.
+*   I live in the South Hills.

 ---
 Make some changes locally.
 I want to add  a sentence.